 - Architecture designed to reduce blast radius: Customer recovery environments are separated from centralized infrastructure, with the only externally reachable component being the control plane protected behind hyperscaler-managed Layer 4 and Layer 7 defenses.

-- Single-tenant, isolated recovery environments: Backup environments run as dedicated scanning and vault accounts inside the customer’s own cloud account, region, and hyperscaler, with backup data encrypted under customer-controlled KMS keys within a zero-data-access architecture.
+- Single-tenant, isolated recovery environments: Backup environments run as dedicated scanning and vault accounts inside the customer’s own cloud account, region, and hyperscaler, with backup data encrypted under customer-controlled KMS keys.
+This creates an immutable, logically air-gapped backup architecture designed for ransomware recovery.

 - No centralized access or exfiltration paths: Data plane accounts have no internet egress, access is restricted through tightly scoped cross-account IAM roles, and there is no shared multi-tenant storage layer or centralized path to customer backup data.

-- Built-in ransomware, malware, and anomaly detection: Eon continuously monitors databases, VMs, and object storage for suspicious behavior, corruption, mass deletions, encryption patterns, and compromised recovery points before restore.
+- Built-in ransomware, malware, and anomaly detection: Eon continuously monitors databases, VMs, and object storage for AI-driven ransomware behavior, suspicious encryption patterns, corruption, and compromised recovery points before restore.

 - Continuous backup posture validation: Cloud Backup Posture Management (CBPM) continuously validates backup coverage, policy enforcement, retention compliance, and recovery readiness across cloud environments.